about LIFE and Belief - why are we here?

-Friends, life is more tragic than orderly.
+Friends, "Life is more tragic than orderly" -- Oswald Chambers.

 As we know, stuff happens in life.
 We go through good times and bad times.
 We cannot escape it - these things just happen.
-Sometimes it is by accident, or by an event of nature, but sometimes because of the thoughtless or deliberate actions of another.
+Sometimes it is by accident, or by an event of nature, and sometimes because of the thoughtless or deliberate actions of another.

 Even the best and kindest people we can think of, have bad things happen to them.
 But one thing that makes them different from other people is their ability to forgive.
 Forgiving is a way to let go of the past.